brsh/SecureTokens/readme.md

 snap-in (the `My` store is called `Personal\Certificates` there ... cuz consistency).

+I've also added a Default Certificate option so you can save a default cert to use for all new Tokens.
+Setting a default cert will then force all new Tokens to be portable (i.e., certificate encrypted) until the default cert is 'unset'.
+You can still use the -Certificate switch of the Add-SecureToken function to over-ride the default cert, but you won't be able to create non-portable Tokens unless you clear the default cert.
+See the Set-STDefaultCertificate function for details.
+(Oh, and yes, the default certificate config can be saved to disk for posterity and re-use).

 ### Usage
 Naturally, the module should go where PowerShell modules go, either in the `C:\Users\YourUser\Documents\WindowsPowerShell\Modules` (for you personally)